pennacchietti210890/rag-example/README.md

-# RAG Financial Reports
+# RAG Example

-A Retrieval-Augmented Generation (RAG) system for analyzing financial reports.
-This system allows users to upload financial documents and ask questions about their contents using either a local Llama model or the Groq API.
+A Retrieval-Augmented Generation (RAG) system for analyzing pdf documents.
+This system allows users to upload a pdf document or report and ask questions about their contents using either a local Llama model or the Groq API.

 ## Features